reynandaptr/phoenix-config/README.md

 3. Use `modKeyShift + 1-9` to move windows between workspaces
 4. Extra windows on a workspace are stacked to the side.
 Press `modKey + r` to cycle through the windows on a workspace.

-This setup allows you assign your apps to workspaces, and quickly retrieve them on either monitor.
-And if you have a lot of Chrome windows like I do, you can just cycle through them.
+This setup allows you assign your apps to workspaces, and quickly retrieve them wherever you're looking.
+And if you have a lot of Chrome windows like I do, you can just cycle through them to find the right one.

-## Basic bindings
+## Bindings
 * `modKey + 1-9` Select workspace
 * `modKeyShift + 1-9` Move focused window to workspace
 * `modKey + Left/Right` Select left/right monitor